Editor's note: We originally published this story on Dec. 24, 2018. It has since been updated.

 Go for the Christmas village.

-The Mini Time Machine Museum of Miniatures, 4455 E. Camp Lowell Drive, will make you feel like a giant as you peek into more than 400 tiny doll houses, fairylands, holiday villages and international scenes.
-Admission is $9 general, $6 for kids ages 4-17 and free for kids 3 and under.
+The Mini Time Machine Museum of Miniatures, 4455 E. Camp Lowell Drive, will make you feel like a giant as you peek into hundreds of tiny doll houses, fairylands, holiday villages and international scenes.
+Admission is $10.50 general, $7 for kids ages 4-17 and free for kids 3 and under.
 Visit theminitimemachine.org for more information.

 Go to see airplanes up close.

 Pima Air and Space Museum, 6000 E. Valencia Road, has more than 350 historical aircraft and multiple hangars for you to explore.
-You can also make advanced reservations for a tour of the "boneyard" on Davis-Monthan Air Force Base.
 Admission to the museum for adults 13 and up is $13.25 for Pima County residents and $16.50 for other adults.
 Kids ages 5-12 are $10.
 Younger children are free.
 Visit pimaair.org for more information.

 Go for the zen.

 Yume Japanese Gardens, 2130 N. Alvernon Way, will transport you to a place of tranquility, with gardens carefully designed to promote meditation.
 There is also a small museum and art gallery focused on Japanese culture.
-The museum is open through May 5, 2019.
+The museum closes in the summer.
 Confirm hours before you visit, as they may change depending on weather.
 Admission for adults is $13.
 Kids ages 3-15 cost $6.
 Younger children are free.
 Visit yumegardens.org for more information.

 Go for the old-fashioned post office.